LinogeFly/RocketLeagueTradingTools/notes.md

 ### Core

-- Replace static fields in ScrapApplication with `ISessionStorage` singleton service.
-Make sure all tests in `ScrapApplicationTests` are passing when run all at once, not one at a time.
 - Filter 1 credit offers.
 - Split `IConfiguration` interface into more specialized groups.
 Them pass them to the classes so they get the only settings they need.
 - Add retention policy for offers so they get cleaned away.
 For example, after 1 day.